docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 <br/><br/>

 :::note Example
-In a backoffice travel agency solution, you can customize distinct privileges like `ManageReports`, `ManageBookings`, and `ManageContent` to align with the capabilities and actions assigned to each role."
+In a back-office travel agency solution, you might create privileges such as:

 |Privileges     |Description|
 |---------------|---|